True North Counseling and Consulting

 Why did you choose to work independently and not for an agency?

 I prefer to be involved in all aspects of the counseling process in order to provide each of my clients with customized, personal care and maintain the most confidential environment possible.
-At larger agencies, there are often administrative assistants who handle reception, scheduling, billing, etc. with whom you need to speak about your case.
-I want my clients to feel comfortable in knowing that they will not have to speak to anyone but me about their care, and their private information will never be shared with anyone else.
+At larger agencies, there are often administrative assistants who handle reception, scheduling, billing, etc. with whom you may need to speak about your case.
+I want my clients to feel confident in knowing that they will not have to speak to anyone but me about their care, and their private information will never be shared with anyone else.

 Picture